TejveerSingh13/ProblemSkill-/README.md

 * Searching, Access = O(n)
 ###### Using Arrays for both of them is inefficient since it will re-index all element on push/pop/unshift/shift operation/s.

+### 4. Trees

+Tree are non-linear.
+SLL is a special case of tree.

+Treminology : Root- top node; Child- node connected to another node when moving away from root; Parent- Converse node of a child; Sibling: group of nodes with same parents; Leaf: node with no children; Edge: Connection between one node and another, Degree: the total number of children of a node is called the degree of the node.

+Use Cases: DOM, Network Routing, OS-folder: directory.

+#### Tree Traversal

+Traverse functions only for Binary Trees.

+##### 1. Breadth First Search (BFS) :

+Working horizontally.
+The BFS() function performs a breadth-first search traversal on a binary search tree (BST), visiting each node level by level.
+It uses a queue to process nodes, starting from the root and iteratively adding the left and right child nodes to the queue.
+The algorithm returns an array of node values in BFS order.

+ToDo : Use queue developed in previous section instead of array.

+##### 2. Depth First Search (DFS)

+Working vertically.
+Have three different approch.

+###### 2.1.
+InOrder

+First vist left child then node and then right child.

+The InOrder function performs an in-order traversal of a binary search tree (BST).
+It starts from the root node and recursively traverses the left subtree, then appends the value of the current node, and finally traverses the right subtree.
+The function returns an array containing the node values in in-order traversal order.

+###### 2.2.
+PreOrder

+First visit the node then its complete left side and then the right side.

+The PreOrder() function traverses a binary search tree (BST) in pre-order fashion, starting from the root node.
+It recursively visits each node, appending its value to an array, and then traverses the left and right subtrees.
+The function returns an array of the node values in pre-order traversal order.

+###### 2.3.
+PostOrder

+Visit the node after we explore its left and right.

+The PostOrder function performs a post-order traversal of a binary search tree (BST).
+It starts from the root node and recursively traverses the left and right subtrees.
+The function appends the value of each node to an array after traversing its children.
+Finally, it returns an array containing the node values in post-order traversal order.

+##### ToDo : Balanced and Balancing trees, Delete node in BST

 ## Class JS ES2015 basics notes:
 ![](https://github.com/TejveerSingh13/ProblemSkill-/assets/44855917/b42c439c-7d94-45d3-81e8-b1f82cea590d)
 ![](https://github.com/TejveerSingh13/ProblemSkill-/assets/44855917/49ebe313-8e6d-4515-91ab-df99da4beb45)